-- Harbor Lights: An Anthony’s chain restaurant.
-Expect mostly seafood entrees, soups, salads, desserts and a few non-seafood entrees as well.
-2761 Ruston Way
+- Harbor Lights: An Anthony’s chain restaurant, Harbor Lights serves mostly seafood entrees, soups, salads, desserts and a few non-seafood entrees as well.

-- Ram Restaurant and Brewery: One of the better deals on the waterfront.
-Burgers, sandwiches, and steakhouse-style entrees.
-The Ram serves its own microbrews.
-3001 Ruston Way
+- Ram Restaurant and Brewery: One of the better deals on the waterfront, the Ram is the place to get burgers, sandwiches, steakhouse-style entrees and microbrews.

 - C.I.
-Shenanigan’s: Creative yet still approachable entrees and sandwiches.
-Many are seafood based, but there are lots of options with chicken and beef as well.
-3017 Ruston Way
+Shenanigan’s: Creative yet still approachable entrees and sandwiches, C.I.
+Shenanigan's has plenty of seafood options, but there are lots of options with chicken and beef as well.

-- Katie Downs Waterfront Tavern: Soups, salads, pizzas, burgers, seafood and steak entrees along with beer and wine.
-3211 Ruston Way
+- Katie Downs Waterfront Tavern: Soups, salads, pizzas, burgers, seafood and steak entrees along with beer and wine in a casual atmosphere.

 Kick Back at a Park

 A number of parks are located along Ruston Way.
 None are large, but offer patches of grass to picnic, play or just enjoy the view.
-The parks along the Waterfront are: Jack Hyde Park, Hamilton Park, Dickman Mill Park, Marine Park, and Cummings Park.
+The parks along the Waterfront are: Jack Hyde Park, Hamilton Park (possibly the tiniest park in Tacoma!), Dickman Mill Park, Marine Park and Cummings Park.
 At the far southern end of the Waterfront is the Chinese Reconciliation Park, a beautiful and serene place to relax, but also to learn a bit about Tacoma's history via the plaques located around the park.
 Chinese Reconciliation Park is also one of the best places for photographers area.